Jorge has been an avid reader of personal development literature for years. He likes to blather on about what he's learned.

 4) Do Exactly What You're Afraid Of

 What is your most irrational social fear?
 Are you scared of walking up to a man or woman and telling them that you like them?
-Are you afraid of embarrassing yourself the local gym by doing your favorite awkward exercise?
+Are you afraid of embarrassing yourself at the local gym by doing your favorite awkward exercise?
 Are you afraid of raising your hand in class or at work and asking a stupid question?

 5) Start Saying "No" and See What Happens